 We all know that there is currently a teacher shortage.
 There isn’t a teacher I’ve talked to that hasn’t at least had the thought of leaving a couple of times each year.
 Days or weeks where you just don’t feel like you are making the impact you dreamed of when entering the profession.

-It’s a thought many have but never act on, it’s a thought too many do act on and for many reasons.
+It’s a thought many have but never act on.
+It’s a thought too many do act on and for many reasons.
 For the first time last year, I came close to being in the second group.
-I even went as far as applying for a district position to be a technology integration coach.
+I even went as far as applying for a district position.

 So when I was asked the question of why I stay, it was a very real and personal question to me.
 A question that I had spent a lot of time recently thinking about.
 Oddly enough, it may have been Lady Gaga who provided me some clarity as I was driving home from a particularly hard day.